ManuCanedo/fractal-generator-2020/README.md

+# Fractal Generator
-# A real-time fractal world explorer
+## A real-time fractal world explorer

-The Mandelbrot fractal is a psichodelic mathematically-generated image that is self-like through different scales.
+The Mandelbrot fractal is a mathematically generated psychedelic image that resembles itself across different scales.
 Zoom in and out on the fractal to explore it!
-You can gradually apply a maximum zoom of around 1: 10^15 discovering countless fractal underworlds in the process.
+You can gradually apply a maximum zoom of around 1:10^15 discovering countless fractal underworlds in the process.

-An UI offers you the possibility to modify the fractal colours and apply other performance settings.
-In addition, a fixed preset allows you to visuallise the Time Complexity of the Binary Search algorithm and compare it with the corresponding complexity of the fractal.
+A user interface gives you the ability to modify the fractal colors and apply configure the fractal generation method.

 ![Fractal](screenshots/Fractal_Screenshot_User2.jpg)